Ivano-Frankivsk Oblast: Hydrology

 Ivano-Frankivsk Oblast has a plethora of rivers, waterfalls, mountainous brooks, and smaller ponds, but there is almost no other type of bodies of water such as lakes and water reservoirs.
 Most of rivers either flow into Dniester or Prut River (tributary of Danube).
 The total water drainage area of the region is 13900 km².
 Segments of Dniester and Cheremosh River are used as administrative borders with Ternopil and Chernivtsi oblasts respectfully.

 The water drainage divide between Dniester and Prut cuts the region through middle of following districts: Nadvirna Raion, Kolomyia Raion, Tlumach Raion, and Horodenka Raion.

-Nature Sanctuaries
+Nature Reserves

 The region is a home to some 456 preserved areas (on June 1, 2006) of some 195,633 ha, 30 out of which are of all-national importance with an area of 108,742 ha and the rest of a local importance.
-In the Ivano-Frankivsk Region is located a strict nature reserve Gorgany that was created in 1996.
+In the Ivano-Frankivsk Oblast is located a strict nature reserve Gorgany that was created in 1996.
 There are five national parks in the region.
-There are numerous natural monuments of feature and habitat management areas (zakazniks).
+There are numerous natural monuments of feature and habitat management areas (zakaznyks).